elastic/azure-marketplace/README.md

-# Elasticsearch Azure Marketplace offering
+# Elastic Stack Azure Marketplace offering

+Easily deploy the Elastic Stack of Elasticsearch, Kibana and Logstash to Azure.

 This repository consists of: